 The Board has determined that each current member of the Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee, is independent within the meaning of applicable NASDAQ rules, and that each current member of the Audit Committee is independent within the meaning of applicable rules of the Securities and Exchange Commission (the "SEC") and NASDAQ regarding the independence of audit committee members and meets NASDAQ's financial knowledge and sophistication requirement.
-The Board has also determined that each member of the Compensation Committee is a "non-employee director" within the meaning of applicable SEC rules and is an
+The Board has also determined that each member of the Compensation Committee is a "non-employee director" within the meaning of applicable SEC rules and is independent within the meaning of applicable NASDAQ rules regarding the independence of compensation committee members.